For the second time this week, a person was fatally hit by float during Carnival parade

-(CNN)A person was killed Saturday night at the Krewe of Endymion parade in New Orleans when they were hit by a float, according to the city's emergency preparedness campaign.
+(CNN)A person was killed Saturday night at the Krewe of Endymion parade in New Orleans when they were hit by a float, authorities said.

 Police Superintendent Shaun Ferguson said a tandem float was involved in the incident.